yogeendran/semanticindexer/README.md

 b.Non-Container based running:
-	Install Neo4j, MongoDb, Redis, and RabbitMq in your machine and start all the servers Give the following commands to run in container 1.npm install
+	Install Neo4j, MongoDb, Redis, and RabbitMq in your machine and start all the servers Give the following commands to run
+		1.npm install
 		2.npm run build
 		3.npm run www